scholarslab/gitpractice/Praxis2019.md

 * Lauren: Brazos thus far but still on the hunt for best taco champion.
 * Janet: Brazos #because I've not had other tacos in CVille
 * Natasha: Mono Loco, RIP.
 It's also the only place in Cville I've had tacos.
+* Connor: La Michoacana Taqueria!

 ## What's your favorite bad movie?
 * Shane: The Net (1995)
 * Brandon: Face/Off or Jupiter Ascending.
 * Lauren: Spice World
 * Janet: George of the Jungle
 * Natasha: Toss-up between Death Becomes Her and But I'm a Cheerleader.
+* Connor: Star Wars Attack of the Clones (Episode 2)

 ## Best and worst [American state flag designs](https://en.wikipedia.org/wiki/Flags_of_the_U.S._states_and_territories)
 * Shane: Best is obviously Texas.
 Iowa and New Mexico are runner-ups.
 Worst is Idaho, which incredibly contains the phrase "State of Idaho" twice.